 In Progress . . . and Recently Completed

 The Algiers Village Housing project is a new construction project in Guilford.
 It includes two buildings: a 15 unit building at 91 Guilford Center Road, and a duplex at 71 Guilford Center Road.
-In addition to the housing project, there are two concurrent projects which are related but will be managed and financed separately: the brownfield cleanup on the warehouse lot, and a new municipal water system extension from Brattleboro.
+In addition to the housing project, there are two concurrent projects which are related but have been managed and financed separately: the Brownfield cleanup on the warehouse lot, and a new municipal water system extension from Brattleboro.
 Find more information about the Algiers Village project in WWHT’s Spring 2012 Newsletter.

 Units: 17 units (7 one-bedrooms, 9 two-bedrooms, and 1 three-bedroom)

-Timeline: Project began in July 2012, and is slated to be completed this summer.
+Timeline: Project began in July 2012, and was completed this past summer.

 Unique Features: The long awaited next phase in a multi-faceted community-driven village revitalization project, the Algiers Village Housing project redevelops an abandoned warehouse parcel in the center of the village.